 If you are going to invest in learning and development, you need to make sure that you are allowing people to get the most out of the opportunities you provide.
 Training and development programs need to be self-paced and accessible online.
 This will allow your employees to decide when learning fits best into their personal schedule and feel more in control of their own development.

 Changes made during the pandemic have shown how resilient businesses and employees can be.
 They have also highlighted the need to help employees upskill and reskill to meet changing needs.
-If hybrid working is now a fact of life, then learning and development needs to be more flexible and embedded in the culture of the organisation.
+If hybrid working is now a fact of life, then learning and development needs to be more flexible and embedded in the culture of the organization.
 It would be great to hear how you are adapting your L&D approach.